MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Continual *updates* to keep devices healthy.
 Use a centralized configuration and compliance management solution and a robust update mechanism to ensure devices are up-to-date and healthy.
 - Proactive *monitoring and response* to rapidly identify unauthorized or compromised devices and respond to emerging threats.

+## Assess security in your IoT workload

+To assess your IoT workload against the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
+After the assessment identifies key security recommendations for your IoT solution, the following sections can help you implement the recommendations.

 ## Zero trust security model

 Instead of assuming everything behind a corporate firewall is safe, a [zero trust security model](https://www.microsoft.com/security/business/zero-trust) fully authenticates, authorizes, and encrypts every access request before granting access.
 Securing IoT solutions with zero trust starts with implementing basic identity, device, and access security practices.
 Basic practices include explicitly verifying users, reviewing devices added to the network, and using real-time risk detection to make dynamic access decisions.